 This is a question many ask – how soon is too soon?
-In other words, this question relates to the issue of how much experience a young person should have to be successful.
+This question relates to the issue of how much experience a young person should have to be successful.

 The answer, however, is not that straightforward.
-There is not such a factor as age – everything depends on the individual.
-In other words, you can have a teen who starts up and makes a success of an enterprise.
+There is no such factor as age – everything depends on the individual.
+You can have a teen who starts up and makes a success of an enterprise.

 Then again, you might have a middle-aged man who starts late and builds a strong business.
 Everything depends on the person.

 Some, but not all, believe that young people should attend university.
 Again, this depends on the individual.
-Broadly speaking, younger people can grasp entrepreneurial concepts, and might want to experiment with these.
+Younger people can grasp entrepreneurial concepts and might want to experiment with them.

 The key, however, is that you need to be ready.
-Therefore, don’t rush into something you can’t handle.
+Don’t rush into something you can’t handle.
 If your time is later in life, that is perfectly acceptable.

-You need the confidence that you can make a business a success.
+It would help if you had the confidence to make a business successful.
 If this means you need a degree, attain that degree to help build your confidence.

 Others might want some work experience with the goal of getting to know how business structures work.

-An entrepreneurial life can be challenging, especially when you are starting out.
-Yet, there are some traits that enable better adaptation.
+Entrepreneurial life can be challenging, especially when you are starting.
+Yet, some traits enable better adaptation.
 These are also traits that can be learned and improved on.

 Creativity here means being innovative and coming up with new and innovative solutions to problems.
-Therefore, firstly set up a creative atmosphere.
+Set up a creative atmosphere.

-Refer to Google and their extraordinary and unusual workspace designs, which aim to motivate their workforce.
-Here an open plan works to inspire collaboration.
+Refer to Google and its extraordinary and unusual workspace designs, which aim to motivate its workforce.
+Here, an open plan works to inspire collaboration.

 The rationale is that people who work together should be together.
-Common areas should be found nearby the team members’ workstations.
+Common areas should be found near the team members’ workstations.

 At Google, they follow the ‘150 feet from food rule’.
 We love the idea of placing people near coffee bars or lounge areas.